Open enrollment begins on November 1st and will continue until January 31st.

 TIP OF THE ICEBERG when it comes to Obamacare!

-Most times…you don’t even know the questions to ask!
-I will help easily guide you to the plan that is right for you.
-Or if your current plan is the right one, I’ll let you know that too.
+You know that ole’ saying, “we just don’t know what we don’t know”.
+The biggest issue nowadays?
+Most people have no idea what questions to ask.
+We will help easily guide you to the strategy and plan that is right for you.
+Or if your current plan is the right one, we’ll let you know that too!

-For more information please give me a call at:
+For more information please give us a call at:

-Also keep up to date with valuable Obamacare hints and tips:
+Also keep up to date with valuable Obamacare hints, tips and deadlines:

 For more information on Obamacare visit this helpful resource: